fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

 ======
 Basics
 ======
-:mod:`geotech-pandas` is mainly accessed from the :class:`~pandas.DataFrame.geotech` accessor on :external:class:`~pandas.DataFrame` objects.
-When accessed, :mod:`geotech-pandas` validates the current :external:class:`~pandas.DataFrame` for several minimum requirements.
+geotech-pandas is mainly accessed from the :class:`~pandas.DataFrame.geotech` accessor on :external:class:`~pandas.DataFrame` objects.
+When accessed, geotech-pandas validates the current :external:class:`~pandas.DataFrame` for several minimum requirements.
 These requirements are discussed in the following sections.

 Customarily, we import the necessary libraries before we begin the guide,